montel-ig/techtest_journey_python/README.md

-# techtest_journey_python
+# Hello again!

+We need help!
+Our fancy planetary database lacks a REST-API.
+Let's build one!

+Start by *creating a new branch based on master*.
+Name the branch after yourself, please.

-Hello again!
-Now let's build a quick REST API.
-Feel free to use any frameworks or libraries you want as long as your server runs with `start_server.sh`.
+Feel free to use any frameworks or libraries you want as long as your server runs with `start_server.sh` and uses the database provided by `database.py`.
 The example here is provided with Flask.
 Feel free to extend it if you wish.

-The database is provided by `database.py`.
-It's a sortiment of of planets which can have one or more moons.

 The existing API is very lacking: